MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

    :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-02.png" alt-text="Screenshot showing how to create your app project with the Visual Studio Code Teams Toolkit.":::

 1. Sign in with your Microsoft 365 development account.
+Either the one you just created or the account you already had that allows app sideloading.
-1. On the **Select project** screen, select **JS** (JavaScript) > **Next**.
+1. On the **Select project** screen, go to **Personal app** and select **JS** (JavaScript) > **Next**.

    :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-03.png" alt-text="Screenshot showing how to configure your app project with the Visual Studio Code Teams Toolkit.":::

-1. In the **Application Name** box, enter a name for your Teams app.
+1. Enter a name for your Teams app.

     :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-04.png" alt-text="Screenshot showing how to add a name to your app project with the Visual Studio Code Teams Toolkit.":::

 1. Select **Finish**.
    Your project is now configured.
-1. Save your project on your local machine.

 ## 2. Understand your app project components

-After the toolkit configures your project, the components to build a basic personal tab for Teams are now available.
-The project directories and files appear in the **EXPLORER** section of the Visual Studio Code.
+After the toolkit configures your app project, you have the components to build your "Hello, World!"
+Teams app.
+The project's directories and files are located in the Visual Studio Code Explorer.

    :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-05.png" alt-text="Screenshot showing the scaffolding in your app project with the Visual Studio Code Teams Toolkit.":::

-The toolkit automatically creates an app scaffold for you in the `src` directory based on the capabilities you added during setup.
+The toolkit automatically creates app scaffolding in the `src` directory based on the capabilities you added during setup.
-If you create a tab during setup, the `App.js` file in the `src/components` directory handles the initialization and routing of your app.
-It calls the Microsoft Teams JavaScript client SDK to establish communication between your app and Teams.
+Since you created a tab during setup, the `App.js` file in the `src/components` directory handles the initialization and routing of your app.
+The file also calls the Microsoft Teams JavaScript client SDK to establish communication between your app and Teams.

 ## 3. Build and run your app